Why young eastern German voters support the far-right AfD | DW | 11.06.2021

 Schmidt is head of AfD's youth organization in Saxony-Anhalt, the Junge Alternative, which had a hand in developing the party's election strategy.
 Despite its small membership of only 160 people, the group made a point of campaigning noisily on the streets of Magdeburg in the final days of the campaign.

-Schmidt represents the AfD's ambitious new generation — and perhaps it's a sign of how much stock the party has put in people his age that the 29-year-old is now running for the Bundestag as one of the first on the party's candidate list.
+Schmidt represents the AfD's ambitious new generation — and perhaps it's a sign of how much stock the party has put in people like him that the 29-year-old is now running for the Bundestag as one of the first on the party's candidate list.
 His step up to Berlin in September is almost certain.

 Youngsters in Saxony-Anhalt's capital of Magdeburg have more recreation opportunities than those in ill-developed rural areas